Before you accept

 If you have a competing interest, please decline the invitation to review.
 If you are unsure of whether a factor is a competing interest, contact the editor for guidance.
 If a competing interest becomes clear only after you have begun a review, notify the editor as soon as possible to excuse yourself from the review process.

-While most of our content is commissioned, some articles that we consider for publication have been proposed by authors.
-In these cases, we cannot exclude that the manuscript has been considered and sent out to peer review by other journals before being submitted to us.
-Having reviewed the manuscript for another journal does not constitute a competing interest, provided that you feel you can objectively assess the article with the standards of our journal in mind.
+Having reviewed the manuscript for another journal does not constitute a competing interest, provided that you feel you can objectively assess the study with the standards of our journal in mind.
 Please discuss your prior experience of the manuscript with the editor if you have any questions or concerns, without having to disclose confidential details such as the journal you reviewed for.

 The benefits of reviewing

-Reviewing a review manuscript can help you keep abreast of developments in your field and related areas, provides insights into an expert’s thoughts on a field and offers insight into the review process that will help you with your own submissions.
+Reviewing a manuscript can help you keep abreast of developments in your field before they are published, and offers insight into the review process that will help you with your own submissions.
 As a peer reviewer, your contribution to supporting scientific progress is widely appreciated.
 Many institutions take peer review experience into consideration when making hiring and promotion decisions, and we offer all reviewers the option of downloading a certificate detailing their peer review experience with us.
-Additionally, most Nature Reviews journals ask reviewers if they would like their names acknowledged on the published paper provided that the author of the article opts-in to this initiative, as a means of recognizing the peer reviewers’ contributions to the work (see section on Peer review initiatives).
+Additionally, some of the Nature Research journals ask reviewers if they would like their names acknowledged on the published paper, as a means of recognizing the peer reviewers’ contributions to the work (see section on Peer review initiatives).